DworkinLab/Bio720/Introduction_to_R.md

 There are plenty of other amazing [`R` tutorials](https://cran.r-project.org/other-docs.html) (including less amazing ones by me) online.
 Use the link in the previous sentence to get to some links.
 I suggest something like [this one](https://cran.r-project.org/doc/contrib/Paradis-rdebuts_en.pdf) to start with.
 Alternatively McMaster has access to a number of good ebooks.
 I think that [this one](http://catalogue.mcmaster.ca/catalogue/Record/2702791) by Larry Pace & Joshua Wiley is a good one to start with.
 You should (while on campus) be able to access the PDF from [here](http://link.springer.com/book/10.1007%2F978-1-4842-0373-6).
 I am also making a longer list of various `R` resources to help you out, which is currently [here](https://github.com/DworkinLab/Bio720/blob/master/Some_R_resources.md).
 I suggest that reading a bit, and/or going through the relevant video tutorial & exercises, and then moving onto the next component may work best.

 ## Installing R
-Please install the current version of `R` (V.3.5.1 or newer).
+Please install the current version of `R` (4.2.2 "Innocent and Trusting" released on 2022/10/31).
 This is required to be able to complete the class activities.
 There are several versions of `R` you might consider.
 R works on all major operating systems (Windows, Apple OS X and Linux).
-- You can [download](http://cran.utstat.utoronto.ca/) and install the version of `R` appropriate to your computer.
+- You can [download](https://cran.r-project.org/) and install the version of `R` appropriate to your computer.
 For Mac OS X or Windows you can download them at the page above.
 For Linux, use `yum`, `apt` or other package management utility you like.
 For the Mac OS X R GUI, it has a simple script editor that does syntax highlighting, and displays argument flags for functions.
 I think the Windows R script editor is much more bare bones.
-- You will also need to install the *current* version of [R-studio](https://www.rstudio.com/), version 1.1.456, which is a pretty nice IDE (integrated development environment) for `R`, including advanced syntax highlighting (including RMarkdown, which we will use), and integration with github for version control.
+- You will also need to install the *current* version of [R-studio](https://posit.co/download/rstudio-desktop/), current version (Version: 2022.12.0+353), which is a pretty nice IDE (integrated development environment) for `R`, including advanced syntax highlighting (including RMarkdown, which we will use), and integration with github for version control.
 While I have a few pet peaves with it, some definitely prefer it, especially when getting started.
 Certainly makes your research easily reproducible very easily.
 - We will be using Git and Github for version control and ultimately assignments in the class.
 This means you will need to [install git](https://git-scm.com/).
 I would probably look at [this tutorial](http://happygitwithr.com/install-git.html).
 - You will also need to sign up for a free [Github account](https://github.com/).
 Don't worry about it for now, but you can contact them for an academic account to get private repositories if you want.

 ## Access to DataCamp tutorials and exercises
-I have set up class access to [DataCamp](https://www.datacamp.com/groups/bio720) for 2018.
+I have set up class access to [DataCamp](https://www.datacamp.com/groups/bio720) for 2023.
 You should get an email about this soon, and I will provide details about which courses I expect you to do prior to each class.
 These will provide foundational skills for us to build on during in class activities, and your problem sets.

 ## Assignments
-[R Assignment 1](./assignments/Bio720_R_Assignment1.md) - Due October 21st and 22nd (see notes)

-[R Assignment 2](./assignments/Bio720_R_Assignment2.md) - Due October 28th & 29th 2018 (see notes).

-[R Assignment 3](./assignments/Bio720_R_Assignment3.md) - Due November 5th before class.
-Answers are [here](./assignments/Bio720_R_Assignment3_answers.md)

-[R Assignment 4](https://github.com/DworkinLab/Bio720/blob/master/assignments/Bio720_Assignment4.pdf) - Due December 3rd.
-Answers are [here as a .Rmd](./assignments/Bio720_Assignment4_answers.Rmd) or as a [pdf](./assignments/Bio720_Assignment4_answers.pdf)
+**PLEASE NOTE FOR 2023**
+For Next week (January 26th), please complete both the introduction to R and the Intermediate R courses on DataCamp. (but wait for confirmation in class, this morning)

 ## In class activities
 1. In class R exercises on the introduction to `R` are [here](https://github.com/DworkinLab/Bio720/blob/master/R_exercises/R_ClassExercise_1_InClass.md).
 The [answers](./R_exercises/R_ClassExercise_1_answers.md) Please go through DataCamp courses (intro to R and intermediate R) screencasts 1 - 7 above first (or else it may not make much sense).